regorsoft-codehub/tokens/README.md

 # tokens
-code is belongs to regorsoft IT services
+code is belongs to author: SUDHAKAR PHAD